Wayanad district: Post-Independence

-Wayanad eventually became part of Kerala despite its geographical delimitations and political descent in 1956 on State's reorganisation.
+Wayanad eventually became part of Kerala despite its geographical delimitations and political dissent in 1956 on State's reorganisation.
 Even now there is a considerable Kannada speaking population and the reminiscence of centuries old Karnataka rule is omnipresent in Wayanad.
 Agriculture Cultivation started broadly after 1900 A.D onwards.
 The British authorities opened up the plateau to cultivation of tea and other cash crops by constructing roads across the dangerous slopes of Wayanad, to Kozhikode and Thalassery.
 Later, they extended these new roads to the cities of Mysore and Ooty through Gudalur.
 Settlers emigrated from all parts of Kerala and the fecund lands proved a veritable goldmine with incredible yields of cash crops.

 When the State of Kerala came into being in November 1956, Wayanad was part of Kannur district.
 Later, south Wayanad was added to Kozhikode district.
-To fulfil the aspirations of the people of Wayanad for development, North Wayanad and South Wayanad were carved out and joined together to form the present district of Wayanad.
+To fulfil the aspirations of the people of Wayanad for development, North Wayanad and South Wayanad were carved out and joined to form the present district of Wayanad.
 This district came into being on 1 November 1980 as one of the twelve districts of Kerala, consisting of three taluks; Vythiri, Mananthavady, and Sulthan Bathery.